Hypothes.is

-Hypothes.is is a open-source software project that aims to collect comments about statements made in any web-accessible content, and filter and rank those comments to assess each statement's credibility.
+Hypothes.is is an open-source software project that aims to collect comments about statements made in any web-accessible content, and filter and rank those comments to assess each statement's credibility.

 It has been summarized as "a peer review layer for the entire Internet."

 Concept

 The project is a system which allows annotation of web pages, using comments contributed by individuals and a reputation system for rating the comments.
 The plan is that the comments will be stored in the Internet Archive.
 Normal use is with a browser plug-in (Chrome) or a bookmarklet (others), and the plan is that links to specific comments will also be viewable without needing a plug-in.

 People

 The project is led by Dan Whaley, co-founder of GetThere, one of the first online travel booking systems in 1995.
 Its advisors have included John Perry Barlow, Charles Bazerman, Philip Bourne and Brewster Kahle.